 Adopting through a private agency can range from $5,000 to as much as $40,000, depending on the agency.
-A 2015 study in Adoptive Families listed the average cost of an international adoption to be around $42,000, and the cost of newborn adoptions to be around $38,000 on average.
+A 2015 study in Adoptive Families listed the average cost of international adoption to be around $42,000 and the cost of newborn adoptions to be around $38,000 on average.
 Some agencies may provide financial assistance.
 Your adoption attorney can often point you toward resources in this area.

 A vital part of the adoption process is reviewing the financial policies of the adoption agency.
 Adoption fees can greatly vary between agencies, as well as policies regarding refunds.
 The most common complaints from adoptive parents arise from financial disputes, and the licensing authority for these agencies, Residential Child Care Licensing (RCCL), has limited authority to police such contracts.

 This means that prospective adoptive parents can best protect themselves by understanding the minimum standards relating to adoption fees and carefully reviewing the adoption policies of their individual chosen adoption agency.

 After the process is completed, a few things can shorten the adoption wait time.
 You can take steps to shorten the overall time frame, and it almost all comes down to preparation.

 Know what you want before you go into the process, and make as many decisions as you can before you begin.
 However, it is important to note that the more specific you are, the longer you will wait.
 The most successful adoption stories involve adoptive parents with open hearts and minds.

 As you explore adoption agencies, keep detailed notes and records of each one.
 Be sure to ask each agency how many successful placements they complete every year.
 An agency with more placements is more likely to quickly match you to a child than one that does very few placements.